blender/blender/doc/python_api/rst/info_tutorial_addon.rst

 .. note::

    Directly executing the script multiple times will add the menu each time too.
-   While not useful behavior, theres nothing to worry about since addons won't register them selves multiple times when enabled through the user preferences.
+   While not useful behavior, theres nothing to worry about since add-ons won't register them selves multiple times when enabled through the user preferences.

 Conclusions
 ===========

-Addons can encapsulate certain functionality neatly for writing tools to improve your work-flow or for writing utilities for others to use.
+Add-ons can encapsulate certain functionality neatly for writing tools to improve your work-flow or for writing utilities for others to use.

 While there are limits to what Python can do within Blender, there is certainly a lot that can be achieved without